Azure/container-service-for-azure-china/aks/best-practice.md

 # AKS on Azure China Best Practices
 ## 1. How to create AKS on Azure China
-Currently AKS on Azure China could be only created by [azure cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and only `chinaeast2` region is supported now
+Currently AKS on Azure China could only be created by [azure cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and only supports `chinaeast2` region
  - How to use [azure cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) on Azure China
 ```sh
 az cloud set --name AzureChinaCloud